Licensing Opportunity for Theatres, Producers, Amateur Musical Ensembles

 offer from Eve.
 Sascha and Maria have found each other.
 The peace after the storm brings with it hope - hope for a brighter life, and the strength in spirit to live it.

-STORM celebrated its debut in front of 850 guests in a theatre near Zurich in 2009.
+STORM celebrated its debut in front of 850 guests in a theatre near Zurich on May 1st, 2009.

 Book, Lyrics: Alexander Johnson